-Based on a review of the record and comments received from interested parties regarding our Preliminary Results, we made certain changes to the preliminary weighted-average margin calculations for Hyundai Steel and SeAH.
+Based on a review of the record and comments received from interested parties regarding our Preliminary Results, we made certain changes to the preliminary weighted-average margins for NEXTEEL and SeAH.

 Final Results of the Review

-We are assigning the following weighted-average dumping margins to the firms listed below for the period May 22, 2015, through November 30, 2016:
+We are assigning the following weighted-average dumping margins to the firms listed below for the period December 1, 2016, through November 30, 2017:Start Printed Page 27763

 Review-Specific Average Rate Applicable to the Following Companies: